12th Annual SHIFT Festival

 Photos by Melissa Morton & Emilie Iggiotti.
 Original graphic by Keith Hamilton, rare design

-This year, the 12th Annual SHIFT Festival goes back to its roots featuring three short, sharp, original works, created and performed by Tai Amy Grauman, Kelsey Kanatan Wavey, and Claire Love Wilson with Sara Vickruck.
-Vigorous voices explore the past, present and future in our nightly Festival Program.
+This year, the 12th Annual SHIFT Festival goes back to its roots featuring three short, sharp, original works: Vigorous voices explore the past, present and future in our nightly Festival Program (8pm, $19).

-In Marie’s Letters, Tai Amy Grauman embodies five generations of Metis women addressing their unborn daughters: hopes, dreams, fears and essentially, survival, in Treaty 6 Territory.
+In Marie’s Letters, developed with the support of Boca del Lupo and the 3.7% Initiative, fiercely truthful Tai Amy Grauman embodies five generations of Metis women addressing their unborn daughters: hopes, dreams, fears and essentially, survival, in Treaty 6 Territory.
 Gavan Cheema directs.

-Created and performed by Kelsey Kanatan Wavey, ōpimātis is the story of the complicated friendship between the last woman on Earth and the last drop of water.
-Combining poetry, projection and movement, ōpimātis is a reflection on the growing water crisis and what we must sacrifice in order for all our relations to find peace.
+Created and performed by captivating newcomer Kelsey Kanatan Wavey, ōpimātis is the story of the complicated friendship between the last woman on Earth and the last drop of water.
+Translated from the Swampy Cree for “to keep living”, combining poetry, projection and movement, ōpimātis is a reflection on the growing water crisis and what we must sacrifice in order for all our relations to find peace.
 Nyla Carpentier directs.

-Developed by local multidisciplinary creator Claire Love Wilson and queer theatre-maker and musician Sara Vickruck for SHIFT Festival 12, Sound Off! investigates how the transformation of sounds, live and looped, can be constructed and deconstructed into song.
-Featuring games, improvisation and evolving nightly with our audience, this show may send you out into the mid-summer night, singing.
+Developed and performed by local multidisciplinary creator Claire Love Wilson and queer theatre-maker/musician Sara Vickruck, Sound Off! investigates the amplification of sounds, live and looped, and will evolve nightly with our audience.
+Encouraging presence and musical dialogue, these playful performers will send you out into the mid-summer night with a song.

 Friday, July 12 @ 4pm at ANNEX